Epistemic-Technology/obsidian-github-tasks/README.md

 ## Commands

-- **Refresh GitHub Tasks:** Refreshes the tasks in the GitHub Tasks note.
+- **Refresh GitHub tasks:** Refreshes the tasks in the GitHub tasks note.
-- **Clear completed GitHub tasks:** Clears all completed tasks from the GitHub Tasks note.
+- **Clear completed GitHub tasks:** Clears all completed tasks from the GitHub tasks note.

 ## Usage Notes

 - The plugin only syncs *from* GitHub.
 Marking a task as completed in Obsidian will not update the status on GitHub.
 - If you edit a task, such as to add a due date, refreshing will not overwrite your changes.
 Only the completed status and completed date will be updated.
 - Changing format settings will not affect existing tasks.
 If you wish to change the format of existing tasks, I suggest deleting the note content and re-importing the tasks.
-- If you change the GitHub Tasks note path, the old note will remain, possibly creating duplicate tasks.
+- If you change the GitHub tasks note path, the old note will remain, possibly creating duplicate tasks.
 - PRs that are both opened by you and assigned to you will be duplicated in the note.
 - The `^gh-#######` tag is used to identify tasks imported from GitHub.
 If removed or edited, the task won't sync correctly from GitHub (it will remain and be duplicated).